OpenForest4D/multi-temporal-lidar-forestry/README.md

 * These outputs can be further analyzed in QGIS.

-## 5. Why This Project Matters
+## 5. Project Importance and Applications

-* Supports large‑scale, multi‑temporal analysis by automating point‑cloud processing.
+* Supports large-scale, multi-temporal analysis by automating point-cloud processing.
-* Delivers open‑source, reproducible workflows for the research community (OpenForest4D).
+* Delivers open-source, reproducible workflows for the research community (OpenForest4D).
 * Enables quantitative monitoring of forest changes following wildfires and other disturbances.